Khalodddd/DataCraft/README.md

 An open-source, gamified platform to support **data science education** at Alexandria University.
 Built with modern technologies like **React**, **Firebase**, and AI integrations, Data Craft empowers students to practice, learn, and grow in a fun and interactive environment.

+## # Note current version uses (Python SQLLITE , Streamlit) , however this changed and the updates are coming soon! ;)
 ---
 ## 🎓 Project Summary

 > "Designed by students, for students."